nuxeo-sandbox/nuxeo-webpage-archiver/README.md

   * _Input_: `void`
   * _Output_: A blob, the PDF corresponding to the webpage
   * _Parameters_:
+    * `commandLine`: Optional.
+      * The command line (XML contribution in your Studio project).
+See the default command lines for an example of use
+      * If not passed and `cookieJar` is èmpty, the default "wkhtmlToPdf" command line is used.
+      * If not passed and `cookieJar` is èmpty, the default "wkhtmlToPdf-authenticated" command line is used.
     * `url`: Required.
 The url to use.
 Full URL with protocol, required
     * `fileName`: Optional.
 The file name for the pdf.
 Optional.
 A name built from the host in the URL is provided by default (`"http://my.site.com/more/and/more/page.html"` => `my-site-com.pdf`).
     * `cookieJar`: Optional.
 The blob returned by the `WebpageToBlob.Login` operation when accessing pages requiring authentication.